Atlas975/Notes/Networking/Internet_protocols.md

 > ![[Pasted image 20230216095033.png|450|450]]

+- Header encapsulation used to achieve separation of concerns between each layer
+- Processes send/receive messages to/from [[Network_architecture#Network socket|sockets]]

 ## Application layer
 - Defines the protocols and services used by applications to communicate over the network.
 - File transfer, email and [[Domain_name_server|DNS]] all fall here